-In 2015, Addison Road Community Centre Organisation created an Urban Habitats program to foster wildlife habitat in the urban environment and enhance the benefits of green space that exists at our community centre.
-The program is centred around our Urban Habitat Tree, with interlinking research, education and arts components.
+In 2013, the Addison Road Community Centre Organisation established an Urban Habitats program to foster wildlife habitat in the urban environment and enhance the benefits of green space that exists at our community centre.
+The program is centred on our Urban Habitat Tree, with interlinking scientific research and community development activities.

 In 2015-16, we ran Nocturnal Microbat Monitoring sessions, involving local residents as ‘citizen scientists’ to use echo-location devices to pick up microbat calls.
 We detected Goulds and Eastern Bent-wing onsite, and contributed valuable data on these under-researched species.